Getze56901/toc-cutter/README.md

-# toc-cutter
-a Python tool designed to split a full CD audio file into individual tracks using data from a .cue file.

 # TOC-Cutter

 TOC-Cutter is a Python tool designed to split a full CD audio file into individual tracks using data from a `.cue` file.
 It is especially useful for CD rips where all songs are contained in a single file, allowing automatic separation into properly named tracks.